heiemooa/emooa/docs/ui/config-provider.en-US.md

 <code src="../../packages/ui/examples/config-provider/basic.tsx" description="Set the default configuration of each component globally.">Basic</code>
 <code src="../../packages/ui/examples/config-provider/language.tsx" description="Set the internationalized languages.">Languages</code>
+<code src="../../packages/ui/examples/config-provider/scheme.tsx" description="The component switches with the system theme by default, and the theme can be controlled through the `scheme` attribute.">Scheme</code>
 <code src="../../packages/ui/examples/config-provider/rtl.tsx" description="Set the component to a view that reads from right to left.">RTL View</code>

 ### Get Eui Token